ng-Classic/ng-classic/aio/content/start/start-deployment.md

     </code-example>

-    With the Angular ClassicCLI, you can use the command `ng` to create new workspaces, new projects, serve your application during development, or produce builds to share or distribute.
+    With the Angular Classic CLI, you can use the command `ng` to create new workspaces, new projects, serve your application during development, or produce builds to share or distribute.

 ## Running your application locally